skye-codes/jtemporal.github.io/_drafts/rb-project-dep-gemfile.md

 <small><i>jekyll serve failing</i></small>
 </center>

 This is when you begin to realize how cool it would be to have a Gemfile.
-If you have it, it is much easier to start running the project.
-To resolve this error, just do the following steps:
+It is much easier to run the project when you have a dependency file.
+To fix this error, do the following steps:

     $ gem install jekyll-gist
     $ jekyll serve

-And access  `localhost:4000`.
+Now you can access  `localhost:4000`.

-One way to know which gems to install before running the server is to check the necessary gem for the theme in the `_config.yml` file in the `plugins` tag:
+One way to know which gems are needed before running the server is to check the necessary gems for the theme in the `_config.yml` file in the `plugins` tag:

     plugins: [jekyll-gist]